abopengov/contact-tracing-Android/README.md

 ---

-### Protocol Version
-Protocol version used should be 2 (or above).
-Version 1 of the protocol has been deprecated.

----

 ### Security Enhancements
 SSL pinning is not included as part of the repository.
 It is recommended to add in a check for SSL certificate returned by the backend.